-NSW SHR Criteria met Description from LEP Listing ERM Validation Criteria c) Aesthetic Devon House was aesthetically significant because of its relatively modest Victorian architecture.
+NSW SHR Criteria met Description from LEP Listing ERM Validation Criteria a) Historic Significant because it represents the achievement possible by hard working emigrant agricultural families of the mid-19 th century and the opportunities that industrialisation and cooperative marketing afforded the dairy industry.
+The outbuildings provide historical evidence of earlier dairying methods.
+ERM agree with this assessment.
+Devon House was established by the pioneer Moxey family in 1889 on land previously owned by the influential pioneer Colonel Snodgrass.
+The Moxey family established a successful Dairy farm and played an important role in the expansion of the dairy industry in Williamtown.
+The rural setting of Devon House and the historic remnants of the old dairy, shed and concrete footings of previous house are considered contributory elements to the site's overall significance.
+Criteria c) Aesthetic Devon House was aesthetically significant because of its relatively modest Victorian architecture.
 The outbuildings had aesthetic significance due to their age and style.
 ERM agree with this assessment.
 Devon House is a unique Victorian property for the area and an eye catching feature fronting Cabbage Tree Road.
-Its rural setting also plays an important role in its aesthetic value.
-Criteria d) Social Devon House is socially significant because it was (and still is) a landmark building on the eastern end of Cabbage Tree Road where 3 or 4 generations of the Moxey family lived.
+Its rural setting also plays an important role in its aesthetic value Criteria d) Social Devon House is socially significant because it was (and still is) a landmark building on the eastern end of Cabbage Tree Road where 3 or 4 generations of the Moxey family lived.
 ERM agree with this assessment.
 Devon House was the home of an important pioneer family in the Williamtown area for over 140 years.
 Criteria e) Research potential The outbuildings are significant for their insight into 19 th century farming and dairying.
 ERM agree with this assessment.
 The outbuildings of Devon House are important contributory features.
 Criteria g) Representative Not assessed under this Criterion.
 The Devon House property - including Victorian homestead, outbuildings and rural setting - together demonstrate the principal characteristics of a 19 th century pastoral property.
-Key Historic Themes Migration - Activities associated with the resettling of people from one place to another and the impacts of such movements Integrity Later renovations to the property in 1928 and again in 1954 have compromised the overall integrity of the 19 th century complex, however much of the original fabric remains and there is potential to restore this property to its original condition.
-Condition Devon House was considered to be of poor condition in March 2004 when the site was last formally assessed.
-During the ERM site survey (13/5/2021) the condition of Devon House was found to be good, with fairly minor upgrades and modifications to the home for its modern private use.
-The condition of the old dairy and shed is poor, however the owners have carefully retained these elements in situ and there is great potential for future interpretation.
+Key Historic Themes Migration - Activities associated with the resettling of people from one place to another and the impacts of such movements

+NSW SHR Criteria met Description from LEP Listing ERM Validation Integrity Later renovations to the property in 1928 and again in 1954 have compromised the overall integrity of the 19 th century complex, however much of the original fabric remains and there is potential to restore this property to its original condition.
+Condition Devon House was considered to be of poor of formally assessed.
+During the ERM site survey was found to be good, with fairly minor upgramodern private use.
+The condition of the old have carefully retained these elements in situinterpretation. des and modifications to the home for its dairy and shed is poor, however the owners